Director and trustee

 Central America advisor

-Maria is a Quantitative Finance Analyst at Mazars UK, her experiences include Analytics in the latinamerican private sector as well as Fiscal Policy and Analysis at guatemalan Finance Ministry.
-She holds a bachelor in Math from Universidad del Valle de Guatemala and two masters degrees in Math & Finance from Imperial College London and North Carolina State University.
+Maria is a quantitative finance analyst at Mazars UK, her experiences include Analytics in the Latin American private sector as well as fiscal policy and Analysis at the Guatemalan Finance Ministry.
+She holds a bachelor in math from Universidad del Valle de Guatemala and two masters degrees in math and finance from Imperial College London and North Carolina State University.
 Maria is a Fulbright alumni passionate about financial math, analytics and education.
-She supports diversity and equality programs at her company and considers herself as promoter of women in STEM.
+She supports diversity and equality programs at her company and considers herself a promoter of women in STEM.

 Cristina is a teenage fundraiser with a lot of success under her belt and a passion for making a difference.
 As our schools champion and a secondary school student, she helps us to make sure that our resources and engagement with young people is attractive and socially provocative.

 British-Nigerian Chisom Emecheta is a medical doctor with a particular interest in women's health.
 She has gained a range of experience working in the UK, has worked in Somalia and Sierra Leone, and undertaken a range of community work on FGM awareness and prevention.

 Ana trained as a teacher and has been involved in WONDER projects from 2015, having worked in state schools as well as private schools.
 She is the mother of a young daughter and helps us.
 Ana helps us develop toolkits and materials for schools and educational purposes.

 Tseday is a family law solicitor with a Master's in Children's Rights.
 Originally from Ethiopia, she has an understanding of the issues affecting women in developing countries.
 She has volunteered extensively; currently, she mentors young women from disadvantaged backgrounds at our partner, the Baytree Centre, and is a volunteer legal adviser at a women’s charity in London in her spare time.
 Tseday was previously Chair of Trustees at WONDER.